EmbeddedMike/vscode-node-parent-child/README.md

 > Note: in this case F5 will not attach to the child, but cause the already running parent to continue and stop at the breakpoint again.

-5. The debug widget will now hafe a a drop-down list and let you switch betwen to  the parent (launch) process or to the child.
+5. The debug widget will now have a a drop-down list and let you switch between  the parent (launch) process or to the child.
 You can also disconnect from one or the other

 6. If you press the green arrow in the debugger widget, or F5, the program will run to the next breakpoint--which by design is in the other process, display the code and stop there.
 Pressing F5 again moves it back.